Whoaa512/starred/README.md

 - [facebookexperimental/Recoil](https://github.com/facebookexperimental/Recoil) - Recoil is an experimental state management library for React apps.
 It provides several capabilities that are difficult to achieve with React alone, while being compatible with the newest features of R
 - [anvaka/npmgraph.an](https://github.com/anvaka/npmgraph.an) - 2d visualization of npm
 - [clinicjs/notare](https://github.com/clinicjs/notare) -
-- [fluture-js/Fluture](https://github.com/fluture-js/Fluture) - :butterfly: Fantasy Land compliant (monadic) alternative to Promises
+- [fluture-js/Fluture](https://github.com/fluture-js/Fluture) - 🦋 Fantasy Land compliant (monadic) alternative to Promises
 - [addyosmani/puppeteer-webperf](https://github.com/addyosmani/puppeteer-webperf) - Automating Web Performance testing with Puppeteer 🎪
 - [git-insights/git-insights](https://github.com/git-insights/git-insights) - Git Insights is an analytics tool to give you insights on your software projects and teams.
 - [stewdio/q.js](https://github.com/stewdio/q.js) - Quantum computing in your browser.